 At By The Sea Recovery, we are part of Southern California’s top rehab continuum (Present Moments Recovery).
 You will have access to our team of therapists.
 Our staff and programs allow you to apply all of their accumulated expertise so that you learn to enjoy sobriety.

 Even after thirty days in rehab, a lot of the emotions that can crop up in recovery are still 'yet to come,' and will reveal themselves when you return to 'real life' pursuits (like your academic or professional career).
 Many substance-addicted individuals used their drug of choice to keep themselves from feeling or dealing with uncomfortable emotions and life situations.

 Now that you’re not using your drug of choice, it can be tough to manage the feelings that crop up.
 We have the experienced staff and a positive recovery environment that can help you on your path to recovery.
 The experiences and lessons you learn in your sober living facility will have you ready for real-world distractions once you leave.

 Living A Sober Lifestyle

 One of the things recovering people can struggle with is how to spend their free time.
 Before recovery, that time was usually spent with your drug of choice.
 At our sober living facilities in San Diego, there are many options offered.
 You can renew your connection with nature.
 The nearby beaches offer great waves to surf, year-round good weather, and regular activities offered to help you learn to enjoy your free time without your drug of choice.

-At By The Sea Recovery, you will enjoy activities such as meditation, yoga, trekking, surfing, mini-golf, and windsurfing.
+At By the Sea Recovery, there are numerous hiking trails, parks, and meditation gardens just minutes from the house.
 These offerings are not intended to just be hobbies, but are also tools that will help you boost your serotonin levels, reduce your anxiety, and enhance your self-discipline.